PreranaChandru/Exploring-Weather-Trends/README.md

 ### Summary

 * Analyzed local (San Francisco, CA, USA) and global temperature data and compared the temperature trends.
+* Practised data extraction from database in SQL
+* Performed Data manipulation in Excel and Exploratory Data Analysis using Python
+* Outlined observations and key considerations when deciding how to visualize the trends

 ### Objective of this project is to answer the following questions: